In the guide

 - telling a consumer a trader's job will be in jeopardy if the consumer does not buy the product

-- requiring a consumer who wishes to claim on an insurance policy to produce irrelevant documents or failing to respond to correspondence in order to dissuade the consumer from exercising his contractual rights
+- requiring a consumer who wishes to claim on an insurance policy to produce irrelevant documents or failing to respond to correspondence in order to dissuade the consumer from exercising their contractual rights

-- demanding payment for products sent to the consumer that he did not ask for
+- demanding payment for products sent to the consumer that they did not ask for

 - demanding that such unsolicited products are returned